 RELATED: The Top 5 Most Powerful Anime Villains of All Time

 7. T-Bag (Prison Break)

 Although T-Bag’s despicable character is designed for you to hate him, there is something remarkably charming about this prison rapist.
 Somehow Robert Knepper has managed to make audiences forgive his character over and over again.
 By the end of the third season, T-Bag has become someone we don’t want to see die.
-His humour and his weird personality somehow makes Prison Break that more interesting.
+His humour and his weird personality somehow make Prison Break that more interesting.

 8. Lex Luthor (Smallville)

 There is something very wrong with a Superman show where fans are more in love with bald-headed baddie Lex Luthor than Clark Kent.
 Yet, that’s exactly what happened with Smallville.
 Most people couldn’t keep their eyes off Michael Rosenbaum.
 His Lex oozed coolness and was often the highlight of certain episodes.
-Even when he did unspeakable acts, like kill his father, we all had a soft spot for Lex.
+Even when he did unspeakable acts, like killing his father, we all had a soft spot for Lex.

 RELATED: The 18 Most Powerful DC Villains of All Time

 Tell us, who do you think are the best TV villains?